Mike Wheeler (NASCAR)

-Michael Carl Wheeler (born November 4, 1978), also known by his nickname "Wheels", is a former American NASCAR Crew Chief and is the current Director of Competition for 23XI Racing in the NASCAR Cup Series.
+Michael Carl Wheeler (born November 4, 1978), also known by his nickname "Wheels", is an American former NASCAR crew chief and is the current Director of Competition for 23XI Racing in the NASCAR Cup Series.

 Wheeler previously worked for Joe Gibbs Racing from 2005 to 2018 as an engineer and a crew chief in both the Cup and Xfinity Series.
 He moved over to the JGR-aligned Leavine Family Racing for the next two years, working as a crew chief in 2019 and then as the team's competition director for 2020.

 Career

 Engineering

 Wheeler became the No. 11 team's engineer in 2005 with Jason Leffler.
 Even when Leffler left JGR, he stayed on the team with new driver Hamlin until the end of 2015.

 2014: Interim crew chief

-His first crew chief experience came in the Cup Series with Hamlin in 2014, when regular crew chief Darian Grubb was suspended six races for car violations.
+Wheeler'üs first crew chief experience came in the Cup Series with Hamlin in 2014, when regular crew chief Darian Grubb was suspended six races for car violations.
 Wheeler guided Hamlin to three top tens and a top five in six races.